 Dominic Albanese was born in Hell's Kitchen three months after the Atomic bomb dropped.
-His half Italian half Irish roots have been a source of confusion, bemusement and amusement sustaining him through his family’s move to Coney Island at age six and later when he dropped out of school in the 7th grade to work in a gas station on Neptune Avenue.
-There he got involved with some chop shop guys and was caught.
-The family’s priest and his dad along with the cop who popped him forged his birth records to make him two older and five minutes later he was enlisted in the Army.
+His half-Italian half-Irish roots have been a source of confusion, bemusement and amusement, sustaining him through his family’s move to Coney Island at age six and, later when he dropped out of school in the seventh grade to work in a gas station on Neptune Avenue.
+There he got involved with some chop-shop guys and was caught.
+The family’s priest and his dad along with the cop who popped him, forged his birth records to make him two years older.
+Five minutes later, he was enlisted in the army.

-He went to work for Nick Torelli in 1967, on cars that belonged to all of the San Francisco rock stars, dope dealers, lawyers, doctors, and assorted wannabes.
+He went to work for Nick Torelli in 1967, on cars that belonged to all of the San Francisco rock stars, dope-dealers, lawyers, doctors, and assorted wannabes.
 Later he was sent to Italy for training twice by Ferrari and once to England by Jaguar.
-Dominic twisted wrenches on some of the best cars in the world for more than 40 years.
+Dominic twisted wrenches on some of the best cars in the world for more than forty years.
 In 2009 he retired to swim, walk, chase women, and write poetry.
-Now a septuagenarian turning 72 in November 2017 he tells us that for the first time in his life, he feels he has very few worries other than a yearly depression that does creep into his writing between Christmas and Easter proving his native roots are strong.
-Once he gets a handle on it he remembers that he lives close to the ocean where he can fish and kayak and get back to acting like he is 22 again.
+Now a septuagenarian having turned seventy-two in November 2017, he says that for the first time in his life, he feels he has very few worries other than a yearly depression that creeps into his writing between Christmas and Easter, which proves his native roots are strong.
+Once he gets a handle on it, he remembers that he lives close to the ocean, where he can fish and kayak and get back to acting like he is twenty-two again.

-She went on to write her first novel Lilith which won finalist in the International Book Awards in 2015 in the category of Spiritual Fiction.
+She went on to write her first novel Lilith which was a finalist in the 2015 International Book Awards in the category of Spiritual Fiction.
 This was followed by her second book Unfolding Happiness a treatise of happiness, health and Ayurveda which was named one of the Top Hundred Indie published books of 2016 under her newly hatched house, Mythologem Press.

 Ambika's backpack is stuffed with colored pens, a journal, a Kindle, a passport, and a deck of Tarot Cards.
-Her life-long romance with the written word and belief that story-time is the sweet medicine of existence keep her connected with academia.
-Currently Ambika is a professor of divination, healing, psychic arts and magickal practices for the Grey School of Wizardry and is a mentor for Yoga-Samskrutham University.
+Her lifelong romance with the written word and belief that storytime is the sweet medicine of existence keep her connected with academia.
+Currently Ambika is Dean of Psychic Arts and Professor of Divination, Healing, Psychic Arts and Magickal Practices for the Grey School of Wizardry and she is a mentor for Yoga-Samskrutham University.

 Ambika spends a lot of time floating in the cosmic ocean.
 Her loving humor, mystical wisdom and colorful cosmic insight fly off the pages of her books and into the hearts of her readers.